 Suppose you’re looking for a foreign language that is highly paid in India.
 In that case, Japanese is the language that gets you paid the most in India and abroad.

 5. Mandarin Chinese (普通话 / Pǔtōnghuà)

-Beyond above mentioned five most popular foreign languages in India, The next five other useful foreign languages are Portuguese, Russian, Italian, Arabic, and Korean.
+Beyond the five most popular foreign languages in India, the following five other useful ones are Portuguese, Russian, Italian, Arabic, and Korean.

 6. Russian (русский / Rússkiy)

-Due to the historical and good relation between India and Russia, It has myriad opportunities in Engineering, Science & technology, Oil & Gas, defense sector, etc. Russian language gives access to rich Russian literature and scientific literature of the country and is a barometer of Russian soft power.
+The Russian language gives access to rich Russian literature and scientific literature of the country.
+It is a barometer of Russian soft power.

 7. Portuguese (Português)

 The Portuguese language is the 6th most spoken language in the world.

 The demand for Portuguese is multiplying due to the rising strength of Brazil’s economy & the growing relationship between India and Brazil.

 All the eight Portuguese speaking-countries, including Portugal and Brazil, offer a different stake for Indian interests.